JacintoDesign/code100/README.md

 This is a record of my 100 Days of Code.
 I will post screenshots in the repository to show my progress each day.

+Day 1-11: Finished final project and course work for Zero to Mastery Web Development course.

 Day 12:
 Finished the splash page for the new version of the website.